mojaray2k/mern-skeleton/README.md

 ###  How to run this code
 1. Clone this repository
-2. Open up `server/server.js` and on line 30 replace `const url = process.env.MONGODB_URI;`  with `const url = process.env.MONGODB_URI || 'mongodb://localhost:27017/mern-skeleton`
+2. Create a `.env` in the `server` directory.
+3. In the add the following `MONGODB_URI=mongodb://localhost:27017/mernskeleton`
+4. You can also use MongoDB Atlas also as your cloud database.
-3. Open command line in the cloned folder,
+6. Open command line in the cloned folder,
    - To install dependencies, run ```  yarn  ```
    - To run the application for development, run ```  yarn development  ```
-4. Open [localhost:9018](http://localhost:9018/) in the browser
+7. Open [localhost:9018](http://localhost:9018/) in the browser